 As you go out, you will find yourself immersed in a world of impressive buildings. you are in the heart of the CBD (Central Business District).
 From the cluster of towers of the CBD, it is easy to reach Marina Bay on foot.

 Head towards the thorny durian-shaped Theaters By The Bay, to appreciate great vistas across the bay.
 Walk a little more to Singapore’s new icon: Marina Bay Sands Hotel & Casino.
-This is one of the most expensive building in the world, its construction cost $6 billion.
+This is one of the most expensive buildings in the world, its construction cost $6 billion.

-Its architecture is particularly daring: three towers linked by a huge platform that is actually holding a terrace, a restaurant and… a giant swimming pool.
+Its architecture is particularly daring: three towers linked by a huge platform that is actually holding a terrace, a restaurant, and… a giant swimming pool.

-You will need to sleep at the hotel to access the swimming pool (if you are travelling on a shoestring forget about it), but you can choose to pay $20 and go up to the overhanging tip of the platform.
+You will need to sleep at the hotel to access the swimming pool (if you are traveling on a shoestring forget about it), but you can choose to pay $20 and go up to the overhanging tip of the platform.
 In any case, do enter the atrium and walk across the three towers, the entrance is completely free.
 If you have a bit of time, take the footbridge to the fantastic Gardens By The Bay.